zulamit/zwallet/docs/index.md

 1. Does it support transparent addresses?

-   Yes, but coins received in transparent addresses cannot be directly spent and must be shielded first.
+   Yes, but we highly recommend shielding these coins before spending them.
+   The app is Shielded by Default.

 2. How fast is the synchronization exactly?